FACT FOCUS

 becoming the first new branch to be opened outside of

-and dignity and advancing the welfare of the people,
+dignity and advancing the welfare of the people, engage

-To this end, it seeks meaningful participation in
+end, it seeks meaningful participation in the UN system along with other intergovernmental organizations and

-and the welfare of all humankind.
-These efforts have
+of all humankind.
+These efforts have won the staunch

 Strong Relations